WilliamLoy/rackspace-how-to-new/content/managed-operations/add-a-cdn-to-sitecore.md

 product_url: managed-operations
 ---

-This article describes how to Add a CDN to Sitecore.
+This article describes how to add a CDN to Sitecore.

 ### Prerequisite